caburj/mext/README.md

 });
 ```

-When the above file is loaded together with the `app.js` file, instead of
+When the above file is loaded together with the `app.js` file (except the
-logging the following:
+module-level `.compile` calls), instead of logging the following:

 ```
 2